Code-Institute-Submissions/soconne339-soconne338-project3_FebResub/README.md

 The program was created with simplicity in mind. the only thing the user has to do is input their name, numbers 1-4 and yes/no. This means that it 's user friendly to anyone who can read and type English.

+## Ideal Client

+The ideal client for this program is:
+1. Someone who is English speaking with full literacy skills
+2. Someone who likes to read
+3. Someone who enjoys an interactive experience
+4. Someone young

 ## User Stories

 1. 38F - I found the program quite interesting and I liked the selection of stories available.